December 2, 2024

 Generative Artificial Intelligence: Powering Domestic Economic Growth

-The first panel session will discuss how GenAI can be explicitly used to stimulate economic growth and explore the potential for public-private relationships to do so.
-The panel will also explore the role of both federal and local governments in promoting the use of GenAI for this purpose.
+The first panel session discussed how GenAI can be explicitly used to stimulate economic growth and explore the potential for public-private relationships to do so.
+The panel also explored the role of both federal and local governments in promoting the use of GenAI for this purpose.

-The second panel session will consider the impact of GenAI on the workforce and how to anticipate and fill the skill gaps that are likely to arise.
-The panel will also focus on the role of public-private relationships in ensuring that the workforce can move to a GenAI economy in a productive and ethical manner.
+The second panel session considered the impact of GenAI on the workforce and how to anticipate and fill the skill gaps that are likely to arise.
+The panel also focused on the role of public-private relationships in ensuring that the workforce can move to a GenAI economy in a productive and ethical manner.

-The conference will conclude with a summary of key takeaways and concluding remarks followed by a reception.
+The conference concluded with a summary of key takeaways and concluding remarks followed by a reception.

-This event is co-sponsored by Georgetown University's Global Economic Challenges Network and Tech & Public Policy Program at the McCourt School of Public Policy with Accenture LLP.
+This event was co-sponsored by Georgetown University's Global Economic Challenges Network and Tech & Public Policy Program at the McCourt School of Public Policy with Accenture LLP.

 Schedule